jross765/JGnuCashLibNTools/gnucash-api/README.md

 # Major Changes
+## V. 1.3 &rarr; 1.4
+* Changed project structure:
+  * Introduced new module "Base", moved some basic packages from module "API" into it.

+    This was necessary because the author is using the new module in other, external projects (not published).

+  * Introduced new module "API Extensions", which contains one class: `DepotTransactionManager`, which provides a simplified, high-level interface for generating buy- and dividend transactions in an investment account.

 ## V. 1.2 &rarr; 1.3
 * Introduced interfaces/classes for employees, emloyee vouchers and employee jobs, completely analogous to the according structures for customers and vendors in V. 1.1 (except for the fact that are no "employee jobs" that one might expect):
   * `Gnucash(Writable)Employee(Impl)`